Asia

 As Trump tweets us closer to war, a look back at North Korean nationalism may provide an out.

-From scrapbooks to family albums, the people of Kashmir have recorded their history in photographs.
-A new book presents their visual testimonies.
+From scrapbooks to family albums, a new book presents their visual testimonies from Kashmir.

 Islamic jurisprudence does not encourage abortion, but unlike the Catholic Church, it does not absolutely forbid it.